University of California, Los Angeles: Spring 2024 pro-Palestine encampment

-Over 20 students had to be hospitalized due to injuries inflicted by counter-protesters.
-Some of these injuries were severe, with a doctor from the Ronald Reagan UCLA Medical Center stating, "One patient had a heart injury from the severity of the hits they sustained to the chest, while another would require surgery because of the damage done to part of a bone in their hand."
-Another student "was left with stitches on his forehead and 14 staples in the back of his head."
-The next day, UC administration sent campus administrator Darnell Hunt into the encampment to attempt negotiations, but refused to concede to any of the protestors' demands—including a demand for amnesty for students involved in the encampment—and no settlement was reached between campus administration and the encampment's leadership.
-On the night of May 1, police swept the Palestine Solidarity Encampment and arrested more than 200 pro-Palestinian student protestors.
+Over 20 students had to be hospitalized due to injuries of various severities inflicted by counter-protesters.
+On May 1, UC administration unsuccessfully sent campus administrator Darnell Hunt into the encampment to negotiate an end to the encampment.
+The same night, police swept the Palestine Solidarity Encampment and arrested more than 200 pro-Palestinian student protestors.
 The UCLA chapter of Students For Justice in Palestine claimed five students were shot in the head with rubber bullets during the sweep, but the LAPD denied that rubber bullets were used.
-Contemporaneous media reports indicate that rubber bullets were used by the LAPD, but the precise number of individuals impacted by these munitions was not clear, though some claims of injury arising from rubber bullets were based on older photographs or were otherwise misleading.
+Varying, sometimes contradictory, media accounts exist on the manner and extent to which rubber bullets were used during the sweep.
 Several months later, two counter-protestors were arrested for their role in the April 30 attack.
 LA County District Attorney George Gascón declined to charge other individuals identified as attackers against the encampment and individuals inside the encampment.

 In June 2024, three Jewish students filed a lawsuit against UCLA, alleging "that the university played a role in preventing them from accessing the campus freely during protests, when they were blocked from entering the pro-Palestinian encampment erected by protesters."
 The students were represented by Becket Law.
 In July 2024, United States District Judge Mark C. Scarsi ordered that UCLA must "create a plan to ensure Jewish students have equal access to campus" as a result of the lawsuit.
-In July 2025, UCLA agreed to pay $6.13 million, including damages to the plaintiffs, to settle the lawsuit.
+In July 2025, UCLA agreed to pay $6.13 million to settle the lawsuit.